ShihaoXiong/ShihaoXiong.github.io/source/_posts/Algorithms-Collections.md

 <span class="tag is-medium">Medium</span>

 Given a binary tree in which each node contains an integer number.
-Find the maximum possible sum from one leaf node to another leaf node.
+Find the maximum possible sum **from one leaf node to another leaf node**.
 If there is no such path available, return Integer.MIN_VALUE(Java)/INT_MIN (C++).

 **Examples**